 The priority needs for the City of Tulsa's 2015-2019 Consolidated Plan were determined through analysis of information gathered from a variety of sources and were approved by the Mayor and City Council on September 9, 2014 and September 11, 2014 respectively.
-In September 2016 the HUD CDC held a Needs Assessment Public Hearing to gather needs for the Third Year Annual Action Plan.
-During the meeting, the HUD CDC were provided with updated information on the 2017 priority needs compiled by Grants Administration, and listened to the concerns of the public.
-A list of 2017 needs and goals were presented to the Mayor and City Council and were approved on September 20, 2016 and September 28, 2016 respectively, and included in the 2016 Request for Proposals released by Grants Administration on October 3, 2016.
-The City Council and Mayor approve final funding recommendation decisions April 26, 2017 & May 1, 2017 respectively.
+In September 2017 the HUD CDC held a Needs Assessment Public Hearing to gather needs for the Fourth Year Annual Action Plan.
+During the meeting, the HUD CDC were provided with updated information on the 2018 priority needs compiled by Grants Administration, and listened to the concerns of the public.
+Base on the information provided a list of 2018 Priority needs and goals were developed and included in the 2018 Request for Proposals released by Grants Administration on October 3, 2017.
 An Annual Plan Timeline was published to ensure citizens were aware of the process including opportunities for participation.
+The following is a list of the dates provided to citizens;